An American Tail: Fievel Goes West (soundtrack): Reception

 An Entertainment Weekly review compared the score to the soundtracks of Gunsmoke and Oklahoma!
 (1955) as well as the works of Aaron Copland.
 Filmtracks said that the songs "play a lesser role in the success of this overall package than in the first one", but called Horner's score as "no less than fantastic".
-It further added, "The highlights of the full ensemble performances are the several cues in which Horner blatantly pulls Copland's rodeo music, ambitious string and light percussion rhythms with brass motifs that frankly could have resulted in a lawsuit."
+It further added that "the highlights of the full ensemble performances are the several cues in which Horner blatantly pulls Copland's rodeo music, ambitious string and light percussion rhythms with brass motifs that frankly could have resulted in a lawsuit".
 AllMusic called the soundtrack as "surely be a favorite among young audiences".
 RogerEbert.com called the score as "one of the underrated works of James Horner".

 Commercial performance

 In the United States, Ronstadt's version of "Dreams to Dream" reached number 13 on Billboard's Adult Contemporary chart and number eight on Cashbox's Looking Ahead chart.
 It also reached 69 on RPM's Canadian singles chart and 18 on the magazine's Adult Contemporary chart.